manjeetn/Management-board-app/README.md

 A real-time collaborative task management board built   using the MERN stack.
 Where User can make account by   SignUP/login. and can also  Add,delete, edit and manage   tasks.Designed for users to track work progress across   columns like Todo, In Progress, and Done.

-THIS READme COVER MY WORK PROGRESS
+THIS README COVER MY WORK PROGRESS

  Day 1: Completed Work